Skip to content

 The Comeback of the Bald Eagle

 In the 1960s, there were fewer than 500 nesting pairs of bald eagles in the entire lower 48 states.
 The chemical DDT (used as a pesticide on crops) was making their eggshells too thin to hatch.
 The eagles were close to extinction.
 Then humans took action: DDT was banned, eagles were protected by law, and people built artificial nesting platforms in safe areas.
-Today, there are over 70,000 bald eagles in the country and the species is no longer endangered.
+Today, there are an estimated 316,000 bald eagles in the lower 48 states, including more than 71,000 breeding pairs, and the species is no longer endangered.
 The same humans who almost wiped them out are why they're back.

 💬 Discussion Prompt